 Kiwanis of the Valleys

-Kiwanis of the Valleys meets every Wednesday at Bruno’s BBQ.
-Meetings are at 7 a.m., with the exception of the second Wednesday of each month, which is a 6:30 p.m. meeting at Bruno’s.
+The Kiwanis of the Valleys meets at 7 a.m. every Wednesday Bruno's BBQ.
+An evening meeting is scheduled at Bruno's on the second Wednesday of each month at 6:30 p.m.

 Valley Women’s Club